Shahid Afridi: Captaincy (2009–2011)

 After gaining victory as a captain against New Zealand, the PCB declared Shahid Afridi as Pakistan's captain for the 2011 World Cup.
 In Pakistan's opening match of the tournament, Afridi took 5 wickets for 16 runs against Kenya, giving him the best bowling figures by a Pakistan bowler in a World Cup.
-In the following match against Sri Lanka, which Pakistan won, Afridi claimed four more wickets to help his side to victory and became the second player to have scored 4,000 runs and taken 300 wickets in ODIs.
+In the following match against Sri Lanka, which Pakistan won, Afridi claimed four more wickets to help his team to victory and became the second player to have scored 4,000 runs and taken 300 wickets in ODIs.
 He claimed 17 wickets from 6 matches in the first round of the Cup, including a five-wicket haul against Canada, as Pakistan finished top of their group and progressed to the next stage.
 After beating the West Indies in the quarter-final, with Afridi taking four wickets, Pakistan were knocked out of the semi-finals in a 29-run defeat to India.
 Afridi was the tournament's joint-leading wicket-taker with 21 wickets, level with India's Zaheer Khan, even though Afridi had played one match less than him.

 Soon after the World Cup Pakistan toured the West Indies for a T20I, five ODIs, and two Tests.
 Pakistan lost the only T20I but won the ODI series that followed 3–2.
 Afridi took two wickets and scored 28 runs in the series.
 The coach, Waqar Younis, fell out with Afridi and in his report on the tour criticised Afridi, saying "as a captain he is very immature, has poor discipline, lacks a gameplan and is unwilling to listen to others' opinions or advice".
 After the series, on 19 May, the PCB replaced Afridi as ODI captain with Misbah-ul-Haq for the two-match ODI series against Ireland later that month.
-In 34 ODIs as captain, Afridi led his side to 18 wins and 15 defeats.
+In 34 ODIs as captain, Afridi led his team to 18 wins and 15 defeats.
 Afridi subsequently withdrew from the touring squad, citing the illness of his father.